 The Commission is working with EU Member States (and beyond) to build EBSI.
 Through this infrastructure, Blockchain technology will entirely transform the identification of verifiable credentials in Europe,

-DEQAR CONNECT focuses on two of the EHEA key commitments, supporting quality assurance and recognition inside the EHEA, and consists of two strands:
+The DEQAR CONNECT project (March 2020 – May 2022) focused on two of the EHEA key commitments, supporting quality assurance and recognition inside the EHEA, and consisted of two strands:

 1. Expand coverage to EHEA countries currently under-represented in DEQAR